influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

 # Pipelines

 Every TICKscript is broken into one or more **pipelines**.
 The nodes within a pipeline can be assigned to variables allowing the results of different pipelines to be combined or for sections of the pipeline to broken into reasonably understandable functional units.
 Alternately a simple TICKscript can use only one anonymous pipeline.
 The pipeline processing style is set as either `stream` or `batch`.
 These two types of pipelines cannot be combined.
+With `stream` processing, datapoints are read, as in a classic data stream, point by point as they arrive.
+With `batch` processing a frame of 'historic' data is read from the database and then processed.
+With `stream` processing data can be transformed before being written to InfluxDB.
+With `batch` processing, the data should already be stored in InfluxDB.

 Pipelines in Kapacitor are directed acyclic graphs ([DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 This means that each edge has a direction down which data flows, and that there cannot be any cycles in the pipeline.
 An edge can also be thought of as the data-flow relationship that exists between a parent node and its child or between a child and its sibling.